Top 5 Places Near San Diego to Snowboard or Ski

 Daily adult ticket prices range from about $59 – $74 and can be bought online or on-site.

 Mountain High, about 120 miles from San Diego, generally opens November/December and runs through March/April.
 This mountain offers an East, West and North Resort, each with their own distinct terrain and atmosphere.
 The resort features a max-altitude at 8,000 feet, 290 acres of skiable terrain, and 14 chair lifts.
-The West Resort is built for freestylers, with several technical trails and challenging features.
+The West Resort is a great place for more advanced riders.
+Built for freestylers, it features several technical trails and challenging features.
+The west resort is also open 7 nights a week.

 “Southern California’s best kept secret” Mt.
 Baldy offers something the other local mountains don’t—no crowds!
 With a shorter season from late December to March, conditions can vary.
 It is the closest resort to Los Angeles (just 45 miles away), the mountain offers 400 accessible acres with 26 trails accessed by 4 lifts.
 The terrain is rated 20% beginner, 40% intermediate, 20% advanced and 20% expert.
 With activities from skiing and riding to tubing, it provides a great stay-cation opportunity to those in Southern California.
 Current lift ticket prices for adults are $69 per day.